 Other ad hoc committees or workgroups are established as needed.
 Based on the charge and responsibility of the committee, professional and/or support staff may be asked to serve as well.
-Please see Article XX of the current CBA for more information on committee assignments.
+Please see Article XX: Meetings Schedule and Committee Assignments of the current CBA for more information.

-Whether a standing committee, or other appointed committee, faculty contributions to the work of these groups is integral to their success.
-Current standing College committees include (not an inclusive list):
+Whether a standing committee, or other ad hoc committee, faculty contributions to the work of these groups is integral to their success.
+Current College committees are listed below.
+This is not an inclusive list and not all committees listed will count as a faculty's committee requirement, please see the current CBA for more information.

 - Academic Council

 - Budget Advisory

+- Campus Spaces

 - Civic & Community Engagement Coalition

 - Curriculum Council

 - Developmental Education

+- Employee Associations (Faculty, ECC-NEA, Support Staff, and Professional Staff)

 - Faculty Professional Development

-- HLC Steering Committee

 - Information Technology Advisory

 - Instructional Assessment

-- Insurance
+- Insurance Advisory

+- New Faculty Workshop

 - Online Learning & Educational Technology

 - Portfolio & Credentialing

 - Rank & Promotion

-- Safety

-- Shared Governance
+- Shared Governance Council

 - Strategic Enrollment Management & Retention